wazuh/wazuh-documentation/source/getting-started/architecture.rst

 Architecture
 ============

-The Wazuh architecture consists of agents running on monitored hosts that report to a central server.
-In addition, agentless devices (such as firewalls, switches, routers, access points, etc.) actively submit syslog data to the central server and/or are probed by the server for configuration changes.
+The Wazuh architecture is based on agents running on monitored hosts that forward logs data to a central server.
+Also, agentless devices (such as firewalls, switches, routers, access points, etc.) are supported, they could actively submit log data via syslog and/or periodically probe their configuration changes to later forward the data to the central server.
 The central server decodes and analyzes the incoming information and passes the results along to an Elasticsearch cluster for indexing and storage.

 An Elasticsearch cluster is a collection of one or more nodes (servers) that communicate with each other to perform read and write operations on indexes.
 Small Wazuh deployments (<50 agents), can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored systems, when a large volume of data is planned on, and/or when high availability is required.